Demmig-Adams, Barbara Department of Ecology and Evolutionary Biology, University of Colorado, Boulder, Colorado.

 - Role in photosynthetic organisms

-Common pigments of yellow, orange, or red hues that serve in both light absorption and the protection against too much light in photosynthesis as well as in the vision process.
-In addition, dietary carotenoids are emerging as important gene regulators, impacting, for example, the risk for major human diseases, and as signals affecting reproductive success in many plants and animals.
+A member of a class of common pigments, typically of yellow, orange, or red hues, that serve in both light absorption and the protection against too much light in photosynthesis as well as in the vision process.
+Carotenoids comprise a class of labile, easily oxidizable, naturally occurring pigments that are distributed widely in plants (Fig. 1) and animals, as well as being preferentially soluble in fats and fat solvents.
+In addition, dietary carotenoids function as important gene regulators, impacting, for example, the risk for major human diseases, and as signals affecting reproductive success in many plants and animals.
 See also: Photoprotection (plants); Photoreception; Photosynthesis; Pigmentation; Plant pigment; Vision

 The content above is only an excerpt.